pythonindent/linearRegression/README.md

 # linearRegression
-This is a linear regression I ran using the levels of two reservoirs to predict the levels of a third.
+This is a linear regression I ran using the levels of two reservoirs to predict the levels of a third reservoir.